 San Francisco Wrongful Termination Lawyer

 Do you think you were unlawfully terminated from your job?
-At Rukin Hyland in San Francisco, our attorneys know that getting fired from a job is one of the most stressful and difficult experiences a person can endure.
-If you have been fired, there are many factors to consider when evaluating whether or not the termination occurred for illegal reasons.
+At Rukin Hyland & Riggin LLP in San Francisco, our attorneys know that getting fired from a job is one of the most stressful experiences one can endure.
+If you were fired, there are many factors to consider when determining if the termination occurred for illegal reasons.
 To learn more or to explore the specifics of your claim, contact our experienced team of lawyers today and set up a free consultation.

 What is Wrongful Termination?

-Unfair treatment in the workplace is not necessarily illegal and an employer may have the right to discharge an employee for many lawful reasons.
-However, even though most employees are “at-will”, there are reasons that an employee may not be fired.
+An employer may have the right to discharge an employee for many lawful reasons.
+Even though most employees are “at-will”, there are reasons that an employee may not be fired.
 An employee may not be terminated for the following reasons:

 - Exercising a right such as filing a workers compensation claim, taking family leave, using sick time, or taking breaks